ArelySkywalker/Six-Gummy-Bears-and-some-Scotch/README.md

  - 2. ~~Create more filters~~ Available ingredients filter added!
  - 3. Always more room for refactoring!

+Version 2:
+ - 1. Added more filters to the Available ingredients.
+Users can now filter by Drink Type, Category and Glass Type.

+ TODO:
+ - 1. Add Popular cocktails page
+ - 2. Add Most Latest cocktails page

 ## Contribution

 I'm open for contributions to make this app better!
 Feel free to take a look under the Issues tab and take a stab at one.
 If there are no current Issues, you can definitely add some ideas/suggestions for new features!